rkuma183/wilsonmar.github.io/_posts/2017-05-30-git-imerge.md

    * If you make a mistake, you can't go back.

-   * If you cannot resolve the **whole** conflict, there is nothing to do but start over.
+   * If you cannot resolve the **whole** conflict, there is nothing to do but to abort and start over.

-## A Better Way
+## A Better Way: interactive merge

    The favored approach to merging two branches together (safely) is
    <strong>incrementally</strong> in steps that allows for manual fixing.